 Our Top Pick for heavy loads, the *Blaze* weighs over a pound and a half less than the AirContact while still being able to provide ample support for burly loads.
 If the weight doesn't concern you, but a cushy back panel does, then the AirContact is an excellent alternative.

 Main Bag = 49 L

 Lid = 9 L

-The AirContact Lite was designed with simplicity in mind, and we find it wonderfully easy to use.
-Similar to The North Face Terra, the Deuter is a one-size adjustable backpack that allows for simple adjustments to the shoulder straps, torso length, and waist belt.
-The minimal and well-placed adjustment points make figuring out a proper fit easy.
-We also appreciate that the pack isn't loaded with pockets.
+The AirContact Lite comes with simplicity in mind, and we find it wonderfully easy to use.
+We also appreciate that the pack isn't over-pocketed.
 The fewer, but thoughtful pocket locations let us easily organize and access all of our belongings.

 We especially like the size of the sleeping bag holder — which is large enough to fit our bag as well as a few puffy jackets to improve the pack's overall organization.
 One awkward design feature is the arched zipper that accesses the sleeping bag compartment.
 Its shape makes it inconvenient to open and close.
 Overall though, this system is easy to adjust and fine tune a fit just for you.
 We appreciated the simplicity and effectiveness of its design.

 The AirContact Lite has only three enclosed compartments, including the main compartment.
 (It also has three separate access points into the main compartment.)
 It is one of the more uncomplicated backpacks we tested, and it keeps organizational options straightforward, which we think is incredible!
 This backpack offers pockets only where they were necessary.

 TIP: the updated version of this pack does not have any compression straps for a sleeping pad.
 We were sad to see this feature go.